 // Set the UI style of the scan page.

-// Set the scan page title
+// Set the title of the scan interface.

-scanRequest.setTitleText("Standard Scan")
+scanRequest.setTitleText("Standard Scan");

-scanRequest.setViewText("Prompt Text");
+scanRequest.setViewText("Prompt text");

-scanRequest.setOpenTorchText("Turn on the torch");
+scanRequest.setOpenTorchText("Turn on flashlight");

-scanRequest.setCloseTorchText("Turn off the torch");
+scanRequest.setCloseTorchText("Turn off flashlight");

 scanRequest.setRecognizeType(